-In Florida, Stowe was noted for her eccentricities: wearing flowers in her hair and spending days on end walking and collecting them.
+In Florida, Stowe had a reputation for her eccentricities.
+She wore flowers in her hair and spent days on end walking and collecting them.
 She would lapse into long silences.
 But she stayed true to her activist roots, raising money for schools and churches in her adopted state and advocating for freed slaves.

 In all, Beecher and her husband made the trip south for the winter 17 times.
-By the end, she and her home were a tourist attraction, a frequent stop for both her celebrity friends and her readers.
+By the end, she and her home were a tourist attraction.
+Her readers and celebrity friends frequently visited.
 A steamboat carrying tourists would blow its horn when it arrived in front of her house.
 If she was in a good mood, she would wave.
 Occasionally she entertained tourists who dropped in, sometimes even charging for the privilege of a tour of her property.
 Other encounters were less friendly.
-In one instance when tourists picked blossoms from an orange tree uninvited, Calvin ushered them off the property with a wave of his cane.
+In one instance when uninvited tourists picked orange blossoms, Calvin waved them off with his cane.

-By 1885, declining health kept the Beechers from returning to Florida.
+By 1885, declining health kept the Beechers from continuing as New England snowbirds to Florida.
 Calvin died in 1886.
 Harriet, under the care of her remaining children, died in 1896.